 Why Does it Matter to Me?

-It also matters because if you’re not ready for mobile, then you could see a change in your overall ranking since Google made mobile-friendliness a ranking factor back in 2014.
+It also matters because if you’re not ready for mobile, you could see a change in your overall ranking since Google made mobile-friendliness a ranking factor back in 2014.

 Mobile-First isn’t Mobile Only